thekcr85/LibraryApi/README.md

 ﻿# LibraryApi

 A clean, modern REST API for managing a library's books and authors, built with .NET 10 and Entity Framework Core following Clean Architecture principles.
+The project was developed as part of my learning journey, showcasing how I apply Clean Architecture and best practices in .NET.

 ## 🚀 Quick Start